 Bringing Home A New Cat: The Preparations

-Imagine what it must be like for the poor cat if she also has to get to know new owners as well as confronting changes in food, water, household routines, and rules.
+Imagine what it must be like for the poor cat if she also has to get to know new owners and confront changes in food, water, household routines, and rules.
 It is no wonder that some cats experience difficulties when they are introduced into a new home.

-Different cats react in different ways to change, but they all benefit from a gradual introduction to a new household - especially when other cats are involved.
-Kittens are usually more adjustable and young kittens can sometimes make themselves at home within hours.
+Different cats react differently to change, but they all benefit from a gradual introduction to a new household - especially when other cats are involved.
+Kittens are usually more adjustable, and young kittens can sometimes make themselves at home within hours.
 Older cats that are often more set in their ways will take longer to adjust.

 If you know you're about to bring a new cat into your home, be it from a breeder, from friends, or a stray from the street or a shelter, there are a few things you should take care of in advance to make the transition easier for both you and your new feline friend.

 Getting the House Ready For Your New Cat

 Cats are very curious by nature and will eventually investigate everything in their new territory.
 This characteristic can get them into trouble, and it is up to us to make the house as cat-safe as possible.
 This is especially important when the new arrival is a kitten.

 Here is a short list of things to look for and get out of kitty's way:

 some common household plants can be very toxic for cats.
 While most cats tend to leave them alone, a curious kitty or a cat with a craving for greenery might be tempted.
 Some common plants to beware of are poinsettia, ivy, lupine, azalea, and rhododendron.

 These are irresistible toys for many kittens, but they can be extremely dangerous.
 Chewed electric cords can cause a deadly electric shock, while swallowed strings or rubber bands may become entangled in the cat's intestines and cause severe internal damage.